 Consequently, an annual audit report is prepared by the WOFE, in addition to filling the annual taxes and submitted to the local Administration for Industry and Commerce (AIC).

-During the establishment of a WFOE in China, the foreign investor must lease a plant (manufacturing WFOE) or an office in advance.
-The workplace of a WFOE can’t be in a living arrangement building nor living arrangement and business (R&C) joined building.
+During the establishment of a WFOE in China, foreign companies must provide a valid registered address to the local authorities (a plant for manufacturing WFOEs, or an office for other types of WFOEs).
+The workplace of a WFOE can’t be in a residential or living arrangement building nor living arrangement and business (R&C) joined building.

-A virtual address is possible for Consulting WFOEs only and can be provided by New Horizons Global Partners.
+Some cities allow a virtual address to be chosen as registered address for Consulting WFOEs.
+Such service can be provided by New Horizons Global Partners.
 The registered address during establishment must match the specified operational location.

 Choosing a Company Name

-The business name for a WOFE must be in the Chinese language, and the following are to be considered when choosing the name.
+The business name for a WFOE must be in the Chinese language, and the following are to be considered when choosing the name.

-- The company name follows this rigid structure; the first word is the company name or product, the second word is the intended business activity or operation, the third word is the location of the establishment and the fourth word is the company structure (Co. or Ltd,)
+- The company name follows this rigid structure; the first word is the company name or product, the second word is the intended business activity or operation, the third word is the location of the establishment and the fourth word is the company structure (ex: Ltd.)

-- The State Administration of Industry and Commerce (SAIC) requires that the WOFE provide at least five proposed name during registration, the final name of the WOFE is decided only by the SAIC.
+- The State Administration of Industry and Commerce (SAIC) requires that the WFOE provide at least ten proposed names during registration, the final name of the WFOE is decided only by the SAIC.

 A WFOE finds it difficult and tasking to submit the application documents to local authorities, hence, making it practically impossible to complete registration procedure without a consulting company service.

 Additionally, a WFOE only needs to ensure that the company is capable, qualified, and has incredible affiliations; procedural knowledge and relationship with the local authorities, as this makes the application process easy and time-saving.